MMBench: Is Your Multi-modal Model an All-around Player?: The construction of MMBench

-\textbf{Data Statistics.} In the present study, we have gathered a total of 2,974 data samples spanning across 20 distinct \textbf{L-3} abilities.
-We depict the problem counts of all 3 levels of abilities in \Cref{fig:1-mm_ability}.
-To ensure a balanced and comprehensive evaluation for each ability, we try to maintain an even distribution among problems associated with different abilities during data collection.
+\textbf{Data Statistics.} In the present study, we have gathered a total of 3,217 data samples spanning across 20 distinct \textbf{L-3} abilities.
+We depict the problem counts of all the 3 levels of abilities in \Cref{fig:1-mm_ability}.
+To ensure a balanced and comprehensive evaluation for each ability, we try to maintain an even distribution among problems associated with different abilities during data collection, with at least 125 samples for each \textbf{L-3} category.

-\textbf{Data Splits.} We follow the standard practice employed in previous works~\cite{ok-vqa} to split \ourmethod into \texttt{dev} and \texttt{test} subsets at a ratio of 4:6.
+\textbf{Data Splits.} We follow the standard practice in previous works~\cite{ok-vqa} to split \ourmethod into \texttt{dev} and \texttt{test} subsets at a ratio of 4:6.
 For the \texttt{dev} subset, we make all data samples publicly available along with the ground truth answers for all questions.
 For the \texttt{test} subset, only the data samples are released, while the ground truth answers remain confidential.
-To obtain the evaluation results on the test subset, one needs to submit the predictions to \ourmethod evaluation server.
+To obtain the test subset evaluation results, one needs to submit the predictions to \ourmethod evaluation server.